 We routinely review our coverage positions and reimbursement and administrative polices for potential updates.
 Review a summary of upcoming policy changes.View Documents

-In certain markets, Cigna delegates utilization management of specific services, including chiropractic care, physical and occupational therapy and advanced radiology services.
-In these situations, delegated vendor guidelines may be used to support medical necessity and other coverage determinations.
+In certain markets, Cigna may use vendor guidelines to support utilization management activities of specific services, including chiropractic care, physical and occupational therapy and advanced radiology services.
+In these situations, vendor guidelines may be used to support medical necessity and other coverage determinations.

 - eviCore Guidelines